-The DS26101 asserts this active-high, three-statable signal when UR_DATA contains the first valid byte of a cell.
-UR SOC is enabled only in cycles following those with UR ENB asserted while a cell transfer is in progress.
+The DS26102 asserts this active-high, tri-statable signal when UR\DATA contains the first valid byte of a cell.

-Signal Name: UR_DATA[7:0]
+UR SOC is enabled only in cycles following those with UR\ENB asserted while a cell transfer is in progress.

-Signal Description: Receive UTOPIA Data Bus
+Signal Name:UR\DATA[7:0]Signal Description:Receive UTOPIA Data BusSignal Type:OutputThe DS26102 drives this byte-wide data bus in respon

-The DS26101 drives this byte-wide data bus in response to the selection of one of the UTOPIA ports by the ATM layer for cell transfer.
-This bus is tri-statable, and is enabled only in cycles following those that have $\overline{\text{UR}{-}\text{ENB}}$ asserted and a cell transfer in progress for a port.
-UR DATA7 is the MSB and UR DATA0 is the LSB.
+The DS26102 drives this byte-wide data bus in response to the selection of one of the UTOPIA ports by the ATM layer for cell transfer.
+This bus is three-statable, and is enabled only in cycles following those that have $\overline{UR}{ENB}$ asserted and a cell transfer in progress for a port.
+UR\DATA7 is the MSB and UR\DATA0 is the LSB.

-Signal Name: UR CLAV[3:0]
+Signal Name: UR\CLAV[3:0]